Quantum Capsule Networks: General framework

 \subsection{Quantum capsule networks}

-We now extend the classical CapsNets to the quantum domain and introduce a QCapsNet model, which holds the appealing promise to showcase exponential advantages.
+We now extend the classical CapsNets to the quantum domain and introduce a QCapsNet model.
 The general framework of a QCapsNet is illustrated in Fig.~\ref{fig:general_framework}.
+For readers unfamiliar with the capsule architecture, we present comparisons among the quantum capsule networks, classical capsule networks, and classical neural networks in Table.~\ref{tab:comparisons}.
+A summary of mathematical notations is also given in Table.~\ref{tab:notations}.
 This network consists of three crucial ingredients, i.e., the preprocessing layers, the capsule layers, and the quantum dynamic routing process.
 The model's input is first fed into the preprocessing layers to extract some preliminary features.
 These features are encapsulated into several quantum states and then sent to the capsule layers.
 Inside each capsule, there are a group of interacting qubits building up a sub-quantum neural network (sub-QNN).
 As such, given the $i$-th quantum capsule state $\chi^l_i$ in the $l$-th layer as the input, the parameterized sub-QNN can be regarded as a quantum channel $\mathcal{E}_{ij}$ that generates a prediction quantum state $\rho^{l+1}_{j|i} = \mathcal{E}_{ij} (\chi^l_i)$ for the $j$-th capsule in the $(l+1)$-th layer.
 In order to obtain the $j$-th quantum capsule state in the $(l+1)$-th layer, $\chi^{l+1}_j = \sum_{i} q_{ij} \rho^{l+1}_{j|i}$, we propose a quantum dynamic routing algorithm.
-Here, $q_{ij}$ is the routing probability and dynamically updated with the geometric relationship (distance measure) between $\rho^{l+1}_{j|i}$ and $\chi^{l+1}_j$.
-In stark contrast to classical CapsNets, our quantum dynamic routing algorithm is able to evaluate the distance measure of quantum states in parallel, and thus achieve an exponential speedup.
-The classification results can be read out by measuring the activation probability of capsules in the last layer.
+Here, $q_{ij}$ is the routing probability and dynamically updated with the geometric relationship (distance measure) between $\rho^{l+1}_{j|i}$ and $\chi^{l+1}_j$. {As we will show below, such a quantum dynamic routing algorithm is able to evaluate the distance measure of quantum states.} The classification results can be read out by measuring the activation probability of capsules in the last layer.

-There are several ways to measure the distance of quantum states \cite{Nielsen2010Quantum}, including the trace distance, fidelity, and the quantum Wasserstein distance \cite{Chakrabarti2019Quantum,Kiani2021Quantum}.
+There are several ways to measure the distance of quantum states \cite{Nielsen2010Quantum}, including the trace distance, fidelity, and the quantum Wasserstein distance \cite{Chakrabarti2019Quantum,Kiani2022Learning}.
 Here, we utilize the $k$-th moment overlap between the two mixed quantum states

+as a geometric measurement tool, where $k$ denotes the power of the matrix multiplication.
+The moment order $k$ serves as a hyperparameter in controlling the convergence of the iteration: the larger $k$ we choose, the quicker convergence we obtain.